AhsanSarwar45/nextjs-template/README.md

 <CollapsibleNav />
 ```

-To switch to the collapsible navbar on mobile (this has already been done by default in the template)
+To switch to the collapsible navbar on mobile (this has already been done by default in the template):

 ```tsx
 const isSmallScreen = useBreakpointValue({